totovr/SimpleOpenNI/README.md

 ## Also you can use the next IDE to build programs:

 * [Atom](https://atom.io/)
+* Open package manager -> Install new Package -> Processing

+ ***Use this package to run Processing Sketch inside Atom***

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/totovr/Processing/blob/master/CONTRIBUTING.md) for details of the code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/totovr/SimpleOpenni/blob/master/CONTRIBUTING.md) for details of the code of conduct, and the process for submitting pull requests to us.

 ## Versioning